 Enclosure

-The enclosure is the physical box the combiner components are mounted in.
+The enclosure is the physical box the combiner components are mounted.

 Terminal Strip